jgwaugh/NBA-Forecasting/README.md

 # NBA-Forecasting

 ## Background
-This repo contains code from a 2019 independent project where I looked to predict NBA player career using LSTM recurrent neural networks.
+This repo contains code from an independent project where I predict NBA player career using LSTM recurrent neural networks.

 Code was revisited and cleaned in January 2023.